-.
+13 11.
 For federal income tax purposes, the Trust will not be taxable as an association taxable as a corporation separate from Enron Corp. or the Sponsors (as defined in the Facility Agreement).

-.
-Solely with respect to the Advances pertaining to the Tranche for Series McGarret and the issuance of the Series Certificate and immediately after giving effect to such Advances and the issuance of such Series Certificate to CIBC Inc. and the consummation of the transactions described in the Transaction Documents on the Closing Date, none of CIBC Inc. (as a Certificate Holder), the Trust or the Lenders, directly or indirectly, is a Abeneficial owner@ of the Asset (which consists solely of a special warrant), or of common stock into which the special warrant is exercisable, within the meaning of Rule 13d-3 promulgated under the Securities Exchange Act of 1934, as amended.
+14 12.
+Solely with respect to the Advances pertaining to the Tranche for Series McGarret C D and the issuance of the Series Certificate and immediately after giving effect to such Advances and the issuance of such Series Certificate to CIBC Inc. and the consummation of the transactions described in the Transaction Documents on the Closing Date, none of CIBC Inc. (as a Certificate Holder), the Trust or the Lenders, directly or indirectly, is a Abeneficial owner@ of the Asset (which consists solely of a special warrant), or of common stock into which the special warrant is exercisable, within the meaning of Rule 13d-3 promulgated under the Securities Exchange Act of 1934, as amended.

 The opinions set forth above are subject to the following qualifications: